JhonatanMotaDev/JhonatanMotaDev/README.md

-Developer and Bachelor in Computer Engineering </b>
+Developer and Bachelor in Computer Engineering <br />
 Made on earth by humans </>